Ifycode-experiments/less-css-helper-library/README.md

 * `.block` only sets display to block.
 * `.grid` only sets display to grid.
 * `.flex` only sets display to flex.
-* `.flex center` sets display to flex, justify-content & align-items are set to center. `flex-j-center` only sets justify content to center
+* `.flex center` sets display to flex, justify-content & align-items are set to center.
+* `flex-j-center` only sets display to flex & justify-content to center.
+* `flex-a-center` only sets display to flex & justify-content to center.

-* Class names with suffix `-auto` make use of `margin: 0 auto;`.
+* Class names with suffix `-auto` uses same styles as their look-alikes above, but make use of `margin: 0 auto;`.
 When applied on an element (with width changed to less than 100%), the element is horizontally centered.

-* `.b-container` uses same style as `block-auto` but with width set.
-Advicable to use this for the body element or html element(s) acting as outermost containers.
+* `.b-container` uses same style as `block-auto`, but with width set & is responsive already.
+To be used on the body element or html element(s) acting as outermost containers.

-A few exceptions: except for `x-auto` which means
+* **Exception:** `x-auto` sets overflow to auto.

+You have total control over what the width of the element (and margin in the case of `-auto`) should be.
+More details & tutorial comming soon on this topic.